Avaiga/taipy/gui/doc/expandable.md

 ### Defining a title and managing expanded state

-The default property _title_ defines the title shown when clthe visual element is collapsed.
+The default property _title_ defines the title shown when the visual element is collapsed.

 !!! example "Page content"